 President Lindgren came to Randolph-Macon from the Johns Hopkins Institutions in Baltimore, Maryland, where he served as Vice President for Development and Alumni Relations for nearly twelve years and led two of the largest and most successful campaigns in American higher education.
-Prior to Johns Hopkins, he served as vice president for the Developmental Alumni Affairs for six years and chief development officer at the University of Florida for ten years, and held prior positions at UF as Assistant to the President and Assistant Dean in the College of Law.
-He has a well-earned reputation as one of higher education’s leaders in the fields of development and alumni relations.
+Prior to Johns Hopkins, he served as vice president for Developmental Alumni Affairs for six years and chief development officer at the University of Florida for a total of ten years, and held prior positions at UF as Assistant to the President and Assistant Dean in the College of Law.

-President Lindgren and his wife, Cheryl, have three children: Jim, Greg and Andrea, and are actively engaged with the Ashland community, having embraced enthusiastically "the Center of the Universe" as their home.
+President Lindgren and his wife, Cheryl, have three children and a daughter-in-law: Jim (Sierre), Greg and Andrea, and are actively engaged with the Ashland community.